Frolic-chat/frolic-chat.github.io/wiki/features/Kemonomimi.md

 *Remember:* It is not possible for an automated machine to make decisions for you, but hopefully this change will make your partner selection easier by showing you potential partners with caveats.

-<sub>While it would certainly be better to just have a checkbox, the chat client cannot send arbitrary data across the F-List network, therefore there'd be no way for other chatters to detect what you've set.
+<small>While it would certainly be better to just have a checkbox, the chat client cannot send arbitrary data across the F-List network, therefore there'd be no way for other chatters to detect what you've set.
 Therefore, some manner of transferable information needs to be used.
-This is the best we have for now.</sub>
+This is the best we have for now.</small>